 How common is flakka?

-According to the DEA, Flakka use skyrocketed over the last few years, from 85 cases in 2012 to over 670 in 2014 -- that said, flakka-related arrests and deaths have reportedly seen a remarkable decline in South Florida, one of the areas worst-hit by the drug.
+, Flakka use skyrocketed over the last few years, from 85 cases in 2012 to over 670 in 2014 -- that said, flakka-related arrests and deaths have reportedly seen a remarkable decline in South Florida, one of the areas worst-hit by the drug.
 Of course, if the aforementioned brutal murder in Martin County does turn out to be the result of a flakka overdose, those statistics will likely have to change.

 Should I take flakka?